cap-js/docs/java/cqn-services/remote-services.md

         url: https://url-of-the-second-cap-application
 ```

-`shared-xsuaa` is the name of the xsuaa service instance both CAP applications are bound to.
+`shared-xsuaa` is the name of the xsuaa service instance that both CAP applications are bound to.

-While service bindings typically provide authentication details, they don´t provide information about the user propagation strategy (e.g. system user or named user flow).
+While service bindings typically provide authentication details, they don't provide information about the user propagation strategy, for example, system user or named user flow.
 XSUAA instances also can't expose the URL of the remote API.
 Thus, this information needs to be explicitly defined in the configuration of the _Remote Service_.

-The parameter `onBehalfOf` in the given example is set to `currentUser` which means that the user of the current [Request Context](../../event-handlers/request-contexts) will be used - regardless if this is a system user or named user.
+The parameter `onBehalfOf` in the given example is set to `currentUser`, which means that the user of the current [Request Context](../../event-handlers/request-contexts) will be used - regardless if this is a system user or named user.
-Following options are available:
+The following options are available:

 - `currentUser` to stick to the user of the current Request Context (default)
 - `systemUser` to explicitly switch to the underlying system user of the current subscriber tenant (technical user flow).